 - Compass Rose – A cozy respite in the middle of the BEDLAM that is 14th street.
 Amazing internationally inspired street food, great drinks, comfortable seats, a friendly, knowledgeable staff and truly an experience that’s hard to match in DC while still being casual enough for the most casual of first dates.

 - El Chucho – Great Mexican food with plenty of lighter alternatives, awesome drinks (AND HAPPY HOUR), a jovial, colorful neighborhood atmosphere.

-- Hank’s Oyster Bar – oysters, amazing cocktails, and a choice of three distinct environments: the front bar (fun, casual, not too insane if not on a weekend), the main dining room (lively but still intimate) and the lounge (you know, sexy) BONUS: going out with an oyster fan?
-Check out our OYSTER GUIDE.
+- Hank’s Oyster Bar – Oysters, amazing cocktails, and a choice of three distinct environments: the front bar (fun, casual, not too insane if not on a weekend), the main dining room (lively but still intimate) and the lounge (you know, sexy)

 - Beuchert’s – Beuchert’s in Barracks row is delicious, has built-in conversation topics (history! taxidermy!), everyone involved is very friendly and there is plenty of places to bar hop around afterwards if you feel like it.

 - Eat the Rich / Mockingbird Hill / Southern Efficiency– Derek Brown and Angie Salame’s 7th street trifecta is a great “choose-your-own-adventure” date game just waiting to happen.
 Between the sherry/ham heaven, the oysters/cocktails-by-the-the-pitcher temple and the comfort food/whiskey dreamtown, you’ll be spoiled for choice.
 Also, a great place and time to discover if your date is one of those people who just “won’t eat this and refuses to drink that” which, in our book, is always a warning sign.